 Metadata strip — removes EXIF, GPS, camera data, and tracking info that platforms and scrapers use to identify and profile you.

 Hidden watermark — your name and message are steganographically embedded in the pixel data.
-Proof of ownership that survives re-uploads.
+Verify it anytime using the Verify tab.
+Best preserved in PNG format.

 Adversarial perturbation — pixel-level noise designed to corrupt AI model training.
-We're actively developing deeper, ML-powered perturbation targeting specific model architectures.
+This is the primary defense against scrapers and persists through compression.